Work Not Requiring a Permit

 - Painting, papering, tiling, carpeting, cabinets, countertops and similar finish work.
 (Exterior painting on locally designated historic structures or structures in locally designated historic districts requires a Certificate of Appropriateness.)

-* Although these work scopes do not require you to apply for a Record of Zoning Approval, all work done will need to comply with the City Zoning Code.
+* Although these work scopes do not require you to apply for a Building Development Application, all work done will need to comply with the City Zoning Code.
 If you have any questions about the code please contact the Dept of City Planning via email at zoning@pittsburghpa.gov

 - Fences 6 feet or less in height.